jshuadvd/hacks-n-notes/security.md

 - LLMNR, NBT-NS and MDNS can be abused on Windows to leak encrypted creds
 - [Responder](https://github.com/SpiderLabs/Responder) tool

+#### Credentials in Shared Documents
+- creds in a script, file, github, slack
+- attackers may be paid by the hour to dig into your stuff until they find something

+#### Abusing Shared Resources
+-

  ## meetups
  - OWASP-OC http://www.meetup.com/OWASP-OC/  ACMOC20OFF